Authorities arrest suspected arsonist following Mesquite brush fire

 Thomas Bowler, 40, was arrested and booked into Clark County Correction Center on third-degree felony arson charges Friday night.

-Bowler was previously arrested June 17 on multiple charges of arson for several fires in Bunkerville and was later released on bail, according to a news release issued by Clark County Fire Department.
+Bowler was previously arrested June 17 on multiple charges of arson for several fires in Bunkerville and was later released on bail, according to a news release issued by Deputy Fire Chief Jeff Buchanan of Clark County Fire Department.

 A multiagency investigation helped lead to the arrest, including contributions from Clark County Fire Department rural division, Mesquite Police Department, the Bureau of Alcohol, Tobacco, and Firearms and Explosives, the Bureau of Land Management and Las Vegas Metro Police Department.

-“This was a large multi-jurisdictional effort that required tremendous coordination and is an example of the support (and strong partnerships) shared among public safety agencies in Southern Nevada,” a news release issued by Deputy Fire Chief Jeff Buchanan of Clark County Fire Department states.
+“This was a large multi-jurisdictional effort that required tremendous coordination and is an example of the support (and strong partnerships) shared among public safety agencies in Southern Nevada,” the news release states.

+The arrest was made at the scene of the Mesquite fire prior to arrival of fire units.

-Several agencies responded to the fire in Mesquite at approximately 5:50 p.m.
+Several agencies responded at approximately 5:50 p.m.
 Thursday.

-It took several hours into early Friday morning to contain the blaze, which threatened nearby power lines and caused power to be shut off to customers in the area.
+“We had a big challenge with the heat.
+It was 118 degrees on the ambulance thermometer when I went out, so it was extremely hot,” Capt.
+John Gately of Mesquite Fire and Rescue said in an interview with St. George News.

+Ten to 15 mph winds also pushed the flames toward nearby homes.

+Firefighters from the Bureau of Land Management were still in the area as of noon Friday clearing up hot spots.

+At least 16 firefighters received rehabilitation care, and one required IV rehydration, though no one was hospitalized.

 Exactly how the fire was started is still under an investigation now being headed by the Bureau of Alcohol, Tobacco, Firearms and Explosives.
-An official estimate on the size of the fire was not available at the time of this report.

 Mesquite Fire and Rescue, Beaver Dam/Littlefield Fire District, Clark County Fire Department rural division and the Bureau of Land Management assisted with the firefighting effort.